shingara/oupsnow/doc/manual.markdown

 # Ticket searching

 Project by project, you can list all tickets on this project.
 To see all tickets you can go to "Tickets" tab.
 On this page, all tickets are see by default.
 A pagination is active.
 So you can see only 20 tickets per page.
 It's order by default with last ticket created in first.

 ## Ordering

-You can order the Ticket list by 2 parameters :
+You can order the Ticket list by all parameters :

 * Id (the ticket id)
 * Name (the ticket title)
+* Responsabile (the responsabile to this ticket)
+* Status (the ticket's status)
+* Priority (the ticket's priority)
+* Milestone (The ticket's milestone)

 ## Searching

 You can limit the number of ticket view with the ticket searching.
 If you want find some ticket by restriction, you can.
 All filter describe after can be use in same search.
 All are combinate.
 The possibility of search is :

 ### Searching by ticket name

 If you want search a ticket by this name or with some information on is description, you can just fill some word.
 If you separate by space several word.
 All words are needed in ticket title or description.
 The search is not made in ticket comment.
 It's just on ticket title and description

 ### Searching by tag

 All tickets in Oupsnow can have some tag.
 You can filtering by this tag.
 If you want search the tag "feature" by example you need fill search by :

  * "tagged:feature"

 If you want filtering by several tickets, you need add several tagged:xxx pattern.
 By example if you want search all ticket with tag "feature" and "admin", you can fill by

  * "tagged:feature tagged:admin"